Jump To:

 I went to petition for a course, but my scores aren’t on my Test Results page.
 What should I do?

 Student Testing Services must receive an official score report from the testing agency that provided the examination.
 If you have not previously sent your scores in to UT Austin, visit the Sending Scores page for information on how to do so.
-If you have already sent your scores, please contact our office for assistance.
-If possible, have your copy of the official score report available for the advisor.
+If you have already sent your scores but do not see them on the Course Petitioning Page, please contact our office for assistance.

 I petitioned for credit that I do not need.
 Is there any way I can have it removed from my transcript?